OSGP/Documentation/Userguide/Installation/setupOSGP.md

 ![alt text](./installation-script-screenshots/67.png)

 ### Setting Up Apache Tomcat7 Server Context
-Setup the Tomcat7 context.xml in the eclipse Servers folder, by copying the entries in `/home/dev/Sources/Config/tomcat/context.xml` to map configuration file names to file paths.
+Setup the Tomcat7 context.xml in the eclipse Servers folder, by copying the entries in `/home/dev/Sources/OSGP/Config/tomcat/context.xml` to map configuration file names to file paths.
 ![alt text](./installation-script-screenshots/69.png)

 ![alt text](./installation-script-screenshots/70.png)

-### Deploying All OSGP Components to Apache Tomcat7 Server
+### Deploying all Open Smart Grid Platform components to Apache Tomcat7 Server
 Continue by adding the Maven Projects to the Tomcat server by right clicking on the Tomcat server and choosing 'Add and Remove', followed by clicking on the 'Add =All' button.
 ![alt text](./installation-script-screenshots/71.png)
 At this point, eclipse's auto-build should have built the projects, and the Tomcat server has been setup.